catalogicsoftware/cloudcasa-helmchart/charts/v3.4.4/README.md

 ### Installing the CloudCasa Agent

-1. Log in to https://home.cloudcasa.io and add your Kubernetes cluster under the Protection tab.
+1. Log in to https://home.cloudcasa.io and add your Kubernetes cluster under Clusters/Overview.
 Note the returned cluster ID.
 2. Add the CloudCasa Helm repo to your Helm configuration, if it hasn't been added already.
    ```
    $ helm repo add cloudcasa-repo https://catalogicsoftware.github.io/cloudcasa-helmchart